 In addition, the following technical reports are available for download providing details on each of the TYPHON components and the fully integrated platform.

-You can also download technical papers presented at major conferences and published journal articles by visiting the News tab and selecting the Technical Paper tag.
+You can also download technical papers presented at major conferences and published journal articles by visiting the Papers tab at the top of the page.

 This document presents the final version of the TyphonML language, a new language for modelling in a homogeneous manner (and by abstracting the specificities of the underlying technologies) the data to be stored in polystores consisting of both relational and NoSQL databases.